 Garnish: 3 sage leaves

 Add the sage leaves into a mixing glass and crush very gently with a muddler.

 Add the olive oil gin, vermouth, salt solution and ice, and stir until well-chilled.

 Strain into a chilled coupe glass.

 Garnish with a skewered Taggiasca olive and 3 sage leaves.

 *Olive oil gin: Combine 750 mL gin and 200 mL extra-virgin olive oil (such as Villa Manodori Taggiasca extra-virgin olive oil) in a Mason jar with a sealable lid.
-Shake mixture, then leave at room temperature for 7-9 hours to allow flavors to infuse.
-Place jar in the freezer overnight to solidify fats.
+Shake the mixture, then leave at room temperature for 7 to 9 hours to allow the flavors to infuse.
+Then place the jar in the freezer overnight to solidify the fat.
 The next day, use a knife to break up the coagulated fat at the top of jar and strain the remaining liquid through a coffee filter or a cheese cloth.
 Strain again as desired to remove any leftover fat.
-Reserve in bottle until ready to use.
+Reserve the infused liquid in a bottle until ready to use.

-**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl, and stir until salt dissolves.
+**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl, and stir until the salt dissolves.